New estimation methods for extremal bivariate return curves: Acknowledgements

 \section{Acknowledgements}

 This paper is based on work completed while Callum Murphy-Barltrop was part of the EPSRC funded STOR-i centre for doctoral training (EP/L015692/1).
+We are grateful to the two referees for constructive comments that have improved this article.

 \begin{description} \item[Supplementary material for ``New estimation methods for extremal bivariate return curves"] File containing figures and tables that further illustrate ideas and results discussed in the article. (.pdf file) \item[Code and data.]
-Zip file containing one R script and the case study data sets.
-Script can be used to reproduce case study results from Section \ref{Sec6}. (.zip file) \end{description}
+Zip file containing two R scripts and the case study data sets.
+The first script reproduces examples of results from Section \ref{Sec5}, while the second script can be used to reproduce case study results from Section \ref{Sec6}. (.zip file) \end{description}

 \begin{landscape}

 \begin{singlespace}

 \end{singlespace} \end{landscape}